This no-bake vanilla cheesecake is light, creamy, and perfect for any dinner party or holiday gathering.

 Scrape down the sides of the bowl and add the vanilla extract.
 Split the vanilla bean lengthwise and scrape out the seeds with the edge of a butter knife.
 Add the seeds to the cheesecake batter, and reserve the vanilla pod for another use.
 Mix for an additional 15 seconds or until the vanilla extract and seeds have been blended in.
 Scrape down the sides of the bowl and the beater.

-4 Switch to a whisk attachment and add the cream.
-Mix on low speed until the cream is incorporated, then raise the speed to medium.
+Add the cream and mix on low speed until the cream is incorporated, then raise the speed to medium.
 Stop the mixer and scrape down the sides and bottom of the bowl.
 Continue to mix, slowly increasing the speed to high, until soft peaks form (peaks that slowly bend over at the tips).

 If your gelatin has cooled too much and started to gel, warm it in the microwave for another 5 to 10 seconds until liquidy again before adding mixing it into the filling.
 Once all the gelatin has been added, return the mixer speed to high and beat until the mixture forms firm peaks (peaks that stay firmly upright at the tips).

 Smooth the top of the cheesecake.
 Cover with plastic wrap and refrigerate for at least 1 hour or overnight to firm up.

 Place the strawberries and sugar in a large pot.
 In a small bowl, stir the cornstarch and cold water together until they make a smooth, milky liquid, and then pour over the strawberries.
-Cook on medium high heat, stirring constantly for about 5 to 7 minutes or until the strawberries have softened and the sauce has thickened.
+Cook on medium high heat, stirring constantly until the strawberries have softened and the sauce has thickened, 5 to 7 minutes.

 Remove from heat and stir in the balsamic vinegar if using.
 Let cool to room temperature, then spoon over the chilled cheesecake and return to the refrigerator to chill for an additional hour or overnight.
 (Alternatively, serve the sauce at the table and spoon over individual slices.)